About

 Policy Recommendations:

-• Advocate for better protections for rivers (options may include new intstream flow objectives, water conservation objectives or alternatives, such as crown reservations, water conservation licences, water trusts, etc).
+• Advocate for better protections for rivers (options may include public review of In-Stream Objectives, Water Conservation Objectives or alternatives, such as crown reservations, water conservation licences, water trusts, etc).

-• No freshwater for hydraulic fracturing in water-short and potentially water-short areas
+• No freshwater for hydraulic fracturing in any area, while under a Water Shortage Advisory.

-• Stricter rules around temporary water division licences (TDLs) so companies can not use them to avoid a term licence
+• Stricter rules around Temporary Water Diversion Licenses (TDLs) so companies can not use them to avoid a term licence.

 • Failing the above, no TDLs for hydraulic fracturing.

-• More transparent application and approvals process for TDLs:
+• More transparent application and approvals process for licenses.

-• Advocate for single licenser for all freshwater licences (should only Alberta Environment and Protected Areas)
+• Advocate for single licenser for all freshwater licences (should only be Alberta Environment and Protected Areas).

 • Public reporting of water use.